slinderman/pyglm/README.md

 # Example
 We provide a number of classes for building and fitting such models.
-Let's walk through a simple example where  we construct a discrete time model with three nodes, as in `examples/discrete_demo`.
+Let's walk through a simple example where  we construct a discrete time model with four neurons, as in `examples/synthetic`.
-The nodes are connected via an excitatory network such that each event increases the likelihood of subsequent events on downstream nodes.
+The neurons are connected via a network such that spikes influence the rate of subsequent spikes on post-synaptic (downstream) neurons.
 ```python
 # Create a simple, sparse network of four neurons
 T = 10000   # Number of time bins to generate